Tech-at-DU/d3-tutorial/02-Working-with-svg/readme.md

   .attr('opacity', () => 0.5)
 ```

 Notice that the `.attr()` method takes two parameters.
 The first is a string and should be the name of the attribute.

-The second is a callback function that receives one data value and returns the value you want to be assigned to that attribute.
+The second is a callback function that receives one of the data values and returns the value you want to be assigned to that attribute.

 The callback also receives the index of the data element in its array.
 The example above uses this to set the `cx` attribute to spread the circles evenly across the width of the SVG container.

-Notice I've used an arrow function here, written on a single line the return is implicit.
+_Notice I've used an arrow function here, written on a single line the return is implicit._

 ![example-1](images/example-1.png)